micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-And whenever you are fasting, do not look gloomy _and_ [^m]sour _and_ [^n]dreary like the hypocrites, for they put on a dismal countenance, that their fasting may be apparent to _and_ seen by men.
-Truly I say to you, they have their reward [^o]in full already.
+And whenever you are fasting, do not look gloomy _and_ sour _and_ dreary like the hypocrites, for they put on a dismal countenance, that their fasting may be apparent to _and_ seen by men.
+Truly I say to you, they have their reward in full already.